 How do I make sure my child is properly secured in the carseat?

-- Make sure the harness is tight and the child secured.
 You should be able to place your finger under the harness so that it isn’t too tight.
-The child should not be able to move his or her arms from under the harness.
+The child should not be able to move his or her arms out from under the harness.

 What about children and babies travelling in taxis?